 In 1976, Sainte-Marie quit recording to raise her son and to continue as a student of experimental music.
 In 1993, she returned to music and recorded Coincidence and Likely Stories.
 That same year, she helped establish a new JUNO Awards category for aboriginal music.
 1993 continued to be a banner year for her as she headlined a concert of indigenous artists in Lapland.
 The program was televised in Germany, Sweden, Norway and Finland.
 France named her Best International Artist for 1993, and the United Nations asked her to proclaim it the International Year of Indigenous People.

-Now a resident of Hawaii, Sainte-Marie was inducted into the JUNO Hall of Fame in 1995, and named an officer in the Order of Canada in 1997.
+Sainte-Marie was inducted into the JUNO Hall of Fame in 1995, and named an Officer in the Order of Canada in 1997.

-An avid lover of knowledge, over the last few years, Buffy Sainte-Marie has received several honourary degrees.
-In 2007 Sainte-Marie received an honorary Doctor of Letters from Emily Carr Institute of Art and Design in Vancouver, B.C.
-On 13 June 2008, she received an honorary Doctor of Laws degree from Carleton University, in Ottawa; an honorary Doctor of Music from The University of Western Ontario on June 10, 2009, in London, Ontario; as well as an honorary Doctor of Fine Arts from the Ontario College of Art & Design on June 4, 2010, in Toronto, Ontario.
+An avid lover of knowledge, Buffy Sainte-Marie has received several honourary degrees.
+In 2007, Sainte-Marie received an honorary Doctor of Letters from the Emily Carr Institute of Art and Design in Vancouver, B.C.
+She received an honorary Doctor of Laws degree from Carleton University, in Ottawa on June 13, 2008; an honorary Doctor of Music from The University of Western Ontario on June 10, 2009, in London, Ontario; as well as an honorary Doctor of Fine Arts from the Ontario College of Art & Design on June 4, 2010, in Toronto, Ontario.